sccn/sccn.github.io/others/EEGLAB_revision_history.md

 - **Bug fix**: Fix the issue with not clearing the STUDY cache when editing a STUDY.
 - **Bug fix**: Better detection of a dataset modified by users.
 - **Bug fix**: Fix issue with STUDY [ICA component clustering](https://github.com/sccn/eeglab/issues/767).
 This is also related to the ICLabel bug below.
-- <font color=red><b>ICLabel plugin:</b> The ICLabel version (1.5) released in the previous EEGLAB version had the same as above.
-Make sure to use this EEGLAB distribution or to update to ICLabel 1.6 if you are using EEGLAB 2024.0</font>
+- <font color=red><b>ICLabel plugin:</b> The ICLabel version (1.5) released in the previous EEGLAB version had the same problem as described above.
+Make sure to use this EEGLAB distribution or update to ICLabel 1.6 if you are using EEGLAB 2024.0</font>
 - Use this [Github link](https://github.com/sccn/eeglab/compare/2024.0..2024.1) to see all changes compared to the previous EEGLAB version.

 ## EEGLAB version 2024.0